awsdocs/amazon-rds-user-guide/doc_source/USER_MariaDB.Replication.ReadReplicas.md

 Other common situations that can cause replication errors include the following:
 + Writing to tables on a read replica\.
 If you are creating indexes on a read replica, you need to have the `read_only` parameter set to **0** to create the indexes\.
 If you are writing to tables on the read replica, it might break replication\.
 + Using a non\-transactional storage engine such as MyISAM\. read replicas require a transactional storage engine\.
-Replication is only supported for the InnoDB storage engine on MariaDB 10\.2 and later and the XtraDB storage engine on MariaDB 10\.1 and earlier\.
+Replication is only supported for the InnoDB storage engine on MariaDB\.
 + Using unsafe nondeterministic queries such as `SYSDATE()`\.
 For more information, see [Determination of safe and unsafe statements in binary logging](https://dev.mysql.com/doc/refman/8.0/en/replication-rbr-safe-unsafe.html)\.

 If you decide that you can safely skip an error, you can follow the steps described in the section [Skipping the current replication error](Appendix.MySQL.CommonDBATasks.md#Appendix.MySQL.CommonDBATasks.SkipError)\.
 Otherwise, you can delete the read replica and create an instance using the same DB instance identifier so that the endpoint remains the same as that of your old read replica\.
 If a replication error is fixed, the `Replication State` changes to *replicating*\.